Georgian scripts: Asomtavruli illumination

 From the 11th-century "limb-flowery", "limb-arrowy" and "limb-spotty" decorative forms of Asomtavruli are developed.
 The first two are found in 11th- and 12th-century monuments, whereas the third one is used until the 18th century.

 Importance was attached also to the colour of the ink itself.

-Asomtavruli letter დ (doni) is often written with decoration effects of fish and birds.
+Asomtavruli letter Ⴃ (doni) is often written with decoration effects of fish and birds.

 The "Curly" decorative form of Asomtavruli is also used where the letters are wattled or intermingled on each other, or the smaller letters are written inside other letters.
 It was mostly used for the headlines of the manuscripts or the books, although there are complete inscriptions which were written in the Asomtavruli "Curly" form only.

 The title of Gospel of Matthew in Asomtavruli "Curly" decorative form.

 Handwriting of Asomtavruli

-The following table shows the stroke order and direction of each Asomtavruli letter:
+The following table shows the stroke direction of each Asomtavruli letter: